DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   num_steps : int
     This is the number of future timesteps provided in the case of training and expected in the case of prediction.
     In the former case, it has the value :math:`N_{O}`.
-  Sample_id : np.ndarray, optional
+  Sample_id : np.ndarray
     This is a :math:`N_{samples}` dimensional numpy array with integer values.
 Those indicate from which original sample in the dataset this sample was extracted.
-  Agent_id : np.ndarray, optional
+  Agent_id : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array with integer values.
 Those indicate from which original agent in the dataset this agent was extracted (for corresponding string names see self.data_set.Agents). epoch_done : bool